SurrealDude/Anniversary-10/README.md

 - 3rd Area: **Resuscitation(?)**: _An abandoned facility, once on life support, and now revived (one last time.)_
   - [ ] 0% done

-### Extra
-Also I think I misunderstood and the area prefix should be an abbreviation of the area's name.
-I might change 'sur1' to 'fir'/'ft' if that's the case, do let me know.
-The deco didn't end up playing a big role for the first area anyways.

 ## Anyway
 That's about it for now, we'll see.
 Two years is a long time.